 A trend for matching fabrics with wallpapers is finding favour again.
 It is another playful concept because of the gentle eye-catching contrast it creates.

 Blush pink reprise

-Blush pink seems to have caught a second wave in terms of popularity and I am not surprised that people are seeking it out now.
-I last wrote about it on the blog in March 2018 and continue to love it as a calm and nurturing basenote for interiors.
+Blush seems to have caught a second wave in terms of popularity and I am not surprised that people are seeking it out now.
+I last wrote about it in 2018 and continue to love it as a calm and nurturing basenote for interiors.

 Blush pink is also the theme for the February issue of Shop Till You Drop, the shopping pages I edit for Saga magazine .
 This hardback ‘Charleston Roundels’ notebook, £12.95 is one of the items featured and is by Cambridge Imprint for The Charleston Farmhouse shop.